Big Tech: Criticism

 According to The Globe and Mail, both left-wing and right-wing politicians have criticized Big Tech.
-Progressives have alleged "runaway profit-taking and concentration of wealth", and conservatives have alleged "liberal bias".
+Progressives have alleged "runaway profit-taking and concentration of wealth," and conservatives have alleged "liberal bias."
 According to The New York Times, "The left generally argues that companies like Facebook and Twitter aren't doing enough to root out misinformation, extremism and hate on their platforms, while the right insists that tech companies are going so overboard in their content decisions that they're suppressing conservative political views."
 According to The Hill, libertarians oppose government regulation of Big Tech due to their support for laissez-faire economics.

-Scott Galloway said Big Tech companies "avoid taxes, invade privacy, and destroy jobs".
+Scott Galloway said Big Tech companies "avoid taxes, invade privacy, and destroy jobs."
 Nikos Smyrnaios described Big Tech as an oligopoly that dominates the information technology market through anti-competitive practices, ever-increasing economic power, and intellectual property.
 Smyrnaios argued that the current situation is the result of deregulation, globalization, and the failure of politicians to understand and respond to developments in technology.
 Smyrnaios recommended developing academic analysis of the political economy of the Internet to understand the methods of domination and to criticize these methods to encourage opposition to that domination.

-Big Tech has been criticized for its association with a series of "interconnected and overlapping" techno-futurist movements known as "TESCREAL", which has been criticized as Big Tech and Silicon Valley's perceived belief system.
-The movement has been generally criticized as using the threat of human extinction as justifying expensive and futuristic projects by tech billionaires without ethical or safety concerns.
+Some conspiracy theorists believe Big Tech is a corporate front for a group of "interconnected and overlapping" ideologies referred to as TESCREAL (Transhumanism, Extropianism, Singularitarianism, Cosmism, Rationalism, Effective Altruism, and Longtermism).
+TESCREAL is believed to use the threat of human extinction to justify risky investments without sufficient government oversight.